greenelab/deep-review/README.md

 ### Current stage: planning Deep Review 2019

-As of writing, we are aiming to publish an update of the deep review each year, with the next such release occurring in June 2019.
+As of writing, we are aiming to publish an update of the deep review each year, with the next such release occurring at the end of 2019.
-We will continue to make project preprints available on bioRxiv, and aim to continue publishing the finished reviews in a peer-reviewed venue as well.
+We will continue to make project preprints available on bioRxiv or another preprint service and aim to continue publishing the finished reviews in a peer-reviewed venue as well.
 Like the initial release, we are planning for an open and collaborative effort.
 Please see [issue #810](https://github.com/greenelab/deep-review/issues/810) to contribute to the discussion of future plans, and help decide how to best continue this project.